 Candidate: Sofia R. · Interviewer: Jamie (CEO) · Date: April 2026

-Note: a score of 2 on a critical competency doesn't automatically mean no-hire.
-It means you hire with open eyes — or probe further before deciding.
+A score of 2 on a critical competency doesn't automatically mean no-hire.
+It means you hire with open eyes, or probe further before deciding.

 8+ competencies makes debriefs unwieldy.
 If everything is important, nothing is.
 Cap at 6.